-Many research groups investigate the effect of surface morphology on cell shape or on the cytoskeleton.
-At the same time, investigating nucleus deformation can provide novelty, since the nucleus deformation regulates gene expression [14].
+Received 23 September 2020; Received in revised form 25 March 2021; Accepted 11 April 2021 Available online 14 April 2021 nucleus deformation can provide novelty, since the nucleus deformation regulates gene expression [14].
 In astrogliosis research, it is advantageous to examine changes in nucleus size because "the area of the nucleus is directly proportional to the state of reactivity of the astrocyte" [15].
 It has been reported that the cell nucleus also reacts to microstructured surfaces since it shows viscoelastic properties [16].
 Due to the interconnected network that the cytoskeleton forms around the nucleus, the nucleus shows deformation caused by cytoskeleton attachment [17].
 To control the nucleus by the alteration of topography, bone marrow stromal cells were seeded onto poly(d,l-lactide-co-glycolide) micropillars [18].
 The results show that the topography determines the nucleus orientation and that strain has a negligible effect.
 The connection between cell nucleus deformation and cytoskeleton attachment enables analyzing only the nucleus to study topographical effects.
-Nucleus detection is an easier task since the shape of the nuclei is more homogenous than the cytoskeleton.
-Therefore, nucleus detection can be automated and data analysis is less time-consuming.
+Nucleus detection is more easily resolved since the shape of the nuclei is more homogenous than the cytoskeleton.
+Therefore, nucleus detection can be automated enabling less time-consuming data analysis.